 Case of Story – Talagante Hospital – Making health data understandable for patients

 This was a voluntary initiative, developed independently after conducting user research with patients and healthcare staff.
 The solution evolved into a pilot program.
-The pilot aims to improve patient health outcomes and redice missed appointments.
+The pilot aims to improve patient health outcomes and reduce missed appointments.

 Context